When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Can Sleep Apnea Be Cured?

-Sleep apnea is a disorder in which a person experiences multiple periods of stopped or shallow breathing while they sleep There are two main causes of sleep apnea.
-Most often, sleep apnea arises due to physical blockage of the windpipe, in which is referred to as obstructive sleep apnea (OSA) Another type of sleep apnea, called central sleep apnea (CSA), occurs when the brain fails to properly control breathing.
+Sleep apnea is a disorder in which a person experiences multiple periods of stopped or shallow breathing while they sleep.
+There are two main types of sleep apnea: Obstructive sleep apnea (OSA) occurs when the airway repeatedly collapses to slow or block breathing, and central sleep apnea (CSA) occurs when the brain fails to properly control breathing.

 Does Sleep Apnea Go Away Naturally?

-It is extremely rare for sleep apnea in adults to resolve on its own Without taking active steps to improve breathing during sleep , OSA can be expected to continue, leading to poor sleep and potentially serious health complications Similarly, central sleep apnea will not usually get better unless the underlying issues that cause it are addressed
+It’s extremely rare for sleep apnea in adults to resolve on its own.
+Without taking active steps to improve breathing during sleep, OSA can be expected to continue, leading to poor sleep and potentially serious health complications.
+Similarly, central sleep apnea won’t usually get better unless the underlying issues that cause it are addressed.

-Obstructive sleep apnea in young children can sometimes be resolved with surgical procedures and orthodontics Two techniques called adenotonsillectomy and rapid maxillary expansion often result in significant improvement to OSA symptoms, especially when both procedures are performed
+Obstructive sleep apnea in children can sometimes be resolved with surgical procedures and orthodontics.
+Two techniques called adenotonsillectomy and rapid maxillary expansion often result in significant improvement to OSA symptoms, especially when both procedures are performed.

-- Adenotonsillectomy: This surgery removes the tonsils at the back of the throat and the adenoids that sit behind the nasal cavity Adenotonsillectomy may be appropriate for children with larger-than-usual adenoids and tonsils or for children with risk factors for OSA For many children, adenotonsillectomy eliminates OSA, although it is possible for symptoms to reappear if the adenoids and tonsils grow back or if body changes from puberty or weight gain cause narrowing of the upper airway
+- Adenotonsillectomy: This surgery removes the tonsils at the back of the throat and the adenoids that sit behind the nasal cavity.
+Adenotonsillectomy may be appropriate for children with larger-than-usual adenoids and tonsils or for children with risk factors for OSA.
+For many children, adenotonsillectomy eliminates OSA, although it’s possible for symptoms to reappear if the adenoids and tonsils grow back or if body changes from puberty or weight gain cause narrowing of the upper airway.

-- Rapid maxillary expansion: Certain children who have not gone through puberty may be treated with an orthodontic procedure called rapid maxillary expansion This procedure widens the nasal passages and the roof of the mouth, which is called the palate To achieve this, a dental appliance is attached to the top of the mouth and the back teeth Rapid maxillary expansion is most effective for children who have a narrow palate and whose OSA is not caused by enlarged adenoids or tonsils
+- Rapid maxillary expansion: Certain children who haven’t gone through puberty may be treated with an orthodontic procedure called rapid maxillary expansion.
+This procedure widens the nasal passages and the roof of the mouth, which is called the palate.
+To achieve this, a dental appliance is attached to the top of the mouth and the back teeth.
+Rapid maxillary expansion is most effective for children who have a narrow palate and whose OSA isn’t caused by enlarged adenoids or tonsils.

-For young children with mild to moderate sleep apnea, some experts recommend waiting for a few months to see if obstructive sleep apnea clears up on its own before performing surgery In the meantime, lifestyle changes to reduce congestion and improve sleep habits can help manage symptoms
+For young children with mild to moderate sleep apnea, some experts recommend waiting for a few months to see if it clears up on its own before performing surgery.
+In the meantime, lifestyle changes to reduce congestion and improve sleep habits can help manage symptoms.

 Sleep apnea treatment aims to eliminate breathing disruptions during sleep and improve sleep quality.
 For people with obstructive sleep apnea, this means keeping the airway open.
 For people with central sleep apnea, this means addressing underlying causes of irregular breathing patterns or using treatments to better control breathing.